 Bryan DeBates oversees the development and implementation of the Space Foundation's global education programs that support science, technology, engineering, art and mathematics (STEAM) education.
 This includes establishing project goals and developing education programs, including the popular Discover the Universe field trips and the Junior Space Entrepreneurship Program.
 He oversees the Space Foundation's Discovery Center space museum and science center in Colorado Springs, and its education labs, which include: Science On a Sphere®, Mars Robotics Laboratory, AGI Space Missions Simulation Laboratory and the Battelle Underwater Drone Laboratory.

 Prior to starting his position as an Elementary Education Specialist at the Space Foundation in 2006, DeBates taught 5th grade at Timberwilde Elementary in San Antonio, Texas, and Title I math and reading at Ipswich Elementary in Ipswich, South Dakota.
-He has also been an adjunct professor at Adams State University and Colorado State University-Pueblo.

 - Colorado Air Force Association's Colorado Medal of Merit, 2016